sebnitu/BaseWeb/docs/devlog/_posts/2017-01-16-exploring-tabs/index.md

 ## Tackling the Markup

-A semantic tabs system contains two primary parts, the tabs controls themselves and the panels of content they toggle.
+A semantic tabs system contains two primary parts, the tab controls and the panels of content they toggle.
 We'll start with the tabs who's markup we can write similar to a set of navigation links:

 ```html
 <nav class="tabs-nav">